oquezadaCross/beer/README.md

 #### Database configuration

-Create the database "test" and insert the next document:
+Create the database "test" and insert the next document in the "partners" collection:

 ```json
 {